remix-run/react-router/docs/guides/migrating-reach-to-6.md

 title: Migrating from @reach/router
 ---

-# Migrating `@reach/router` to React Router v6
+# Migrating from `@reach/router` to React Router v6

-_Note: This document is still a work in progress!
-Please let us know where it lacks so we can make the migration as smooth as possible!_
+<docs-info>This page is a work-in-progress.
+Please let us know where it
+lacks so we can make the migration as smooth as possible!</docs-info>

 ## Introduction

-When we set out to build React Router v6, from the perspective of @reach/router users, we had these goals:
+When we set out to build React Router v6, from the perspective of `@reach/router` users, we had these goals:

-- Keep the bundle size low.
-Turns out we got it smaller than @reach/router
+- Keep the bundle size low (turns out we got it smaller than `@reach/router`)
-- Keep the best parts of @reach/router (nested routes, and a simplified API via ranked path matching and `navigate`)
+- Keep the best parts of `@reach/router` (nested routes, and a simplified API via ranked path matching and `navigate`)
-- Update the API to be idiomatic with modern react: aka hooks.
+- Update the API to be idiomatic with modern React (AKA hooks).
 - Provide better support for Concurrent Mode and Suspense.
 - Stop doing not-good-enough focus management by default.

-If we were to make a @reach/router v2, it would look pretty much exactly like React Router v6.
-So, the next version of @reach/router _is_ React Router v6.
-In other words, there will be no @reach/router v2, because it would be the same as React Router v6.
+If we were to make a `@reach/router` v2, it would look pretty much exactly like React Router v6.
+So, the next version of `@reach/router` _is_ React Router v6.
+In other words, there will be no `@reach/router` v2, because it would be the same as React Router v6.

-A lot of the API is actually identical between @reach/router 1.3 and React Router v6:
+A lot of the API is actually identical between `@reach/router` 1.3 and React Router v6:

 - Routes are ranked and matched
 - The nested route config is there